user-a970/python-oop-pricing/01 First Implementation/README.md

 Returning to the simple Monte Carlo program.
 Suppose we have to add a new feature to the routine,

-- If we've designed it well it will be simple to add features.
+- If we've designed it well, it will be easy to add new features.
-- If we've designed poorly then we will have to rewrite existing code.
+- If we've designed poorly, we will have to rewrite existing code.

 In order to add _another_ boundary condition to the current script, how would we do that?

 Option one:
 - Copy the function,
-- change the name by adding "2" at the end,
+- change the name by adding "_another" at the end,
 - and rewrite the two lines where the condition is computed.

 Option two: